ManicJamie/speedruncom-apiv2-docs/endpoints/POST/PutUserSettings.md

-Updates this user's settings
+Updates a user's settings.
+NB: Unless you are site staff, only your own userUrl is accessible

-# Parameters
+# Required Parameters
 - settings - see below
 - userUrl